CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "radiation": 8,             // How much radiation you get from this comestible.
 "comestible_type" : "MED",  // Comestible type, used for inventory sorting "quench" : 0,               // Thirst quenched
-"heal" : -2,                // Health effects (used for sickness chances) "addiction_potential" : 80, // Ability to cause addictions
+"healthy" : -2,             // Health effects (used for sickness chances) "addiction_potential" : 80, // Ability to cause addictions
 "monotony_penalty" : 0,     // (Optional, default: 2) Fun is reduced by this number for each one you've consumed in the last 48 hours.
                             // Can't drop fun below 0, unless the comestible also has the "NEGATIVE_MONOTONY_OK" flag.